NomisIV/ullvischema.tk/README.md

 # Ullvischema - Beta

-This is the beta version of Ullvischema
+This is the beta version of Ullvischema, for full documentation view the master branch.